Links to Other Pages

 These pictures are evocative of the area.
 I am sure that an end tenement in Carnegie Street collapsed, like Beaumont Place, some time in the late fifties but I have not been able to trace any record of this occurrence.

-Thank you to John Gibson, Melbourne, Australia for sending me the reply below.
+Thank you to John Gibson, Melbourne, Australia for replying to George's comments in 1. above.
 John lived in Dumbiedykes and tells me that he still remembers the names of most of the poeple who lived in Carnegie Street in the 1950s.

 After leaving Dumbiedykes, John lived in the Inch for two years, then moved to Australia and is still living there.